-In the role of prime consultant, NBW manages the coordination of a complex team of design professionals and uses the landscape to weave distinct design voices into a single, unifying space.
+In the role of prime consultant, NBW managed the coordination of a complex team of design professionals and utilized the landscape to weave distinct design voices into a single, unifying space.
 A central formal plaza combines shade trees and bold seasonally expressive horticulture, dramatic fountains and a monumental piece of public art.
 A virtue of this design solution is the inherent flexibility to host diverse events of varying scales.
 The Public Square is a central hub for this cutting edge mixed-use development that aspires to provide a template for the future of cities.

 Collaborators: Heatherwick Studio, Pine + Swallow, Northern Design, Paul Cowie, Kohn Pedersen Fox Associates PC, L'Observatoire International, CMS Collaborative, Mark Smallridge & Associates, Tony Sinkosky, Design Distill LLC